IBMAppModernization/app-modernization-cicd-lab-iks/README.md

   | Push Docker Image to Registry | Uploads the Docker image to the Docker image registry within ICP               |
   | Deploy New Docker Image       | Updates the image tag in the Kubernetes deployment triggering a rolling update |

-More details of this pipeline can be found in the [Jenkinsfile](Jenkinsfile).
+More details of this pipeline can be found in the [Jenkinsfile.ext](Jenkinsfile.ext).

 1. Log into Jenkins using the URL provided to you by your instructor with the credentials provided to you.